flass/pantagruel/INSTALL.md

 ```
 This will donwload the last version of InterProScan, extract the (BIG!)
 Java library, and link the executable `interproscan.sh` to `$HOME/bin/interproscan`.

+Then to indicate to Pantagruel where to find the executable, run the initial configuration command `pantagruel init` with the option `--path-to-interproscan $HOME/bin`

 ### The scripted, fairly easy way

 #### Using the `install_dependencies.sh` script